 Big tech.
 Innovation.
 Experimentation.
 Progress.
-Gay Seattle is always adapting, always reinventing and always looking to the future.
-And – despite its dreary weather – is a shining example of how fabulous city can be when it embraces its LGBT+ community with open arms.
+Gay Seattle is always adapting, always reinventing, and always looking to the future.
+And – despite its dreary weather – is a shining example of how fabulous a city can be when it embraces its LGBT+ community with open arms.

 A city that changes in the blink of an eye, Seattle is more a microcosm of distinct neighborhoods than a city with one contiguous feel.
 This means you’ll never fully understand Seattle until you’ve spent a bit of time in each of them, and allows you to return time and time again to discover something new.